Dollar, yen up as investors seek shelter amid pandemic crisis

 U.S. President Donald Trump, who had talked about reopening the economy for Easter, on Sunday extended guidelines for social restrictions to April 30.

-The yen rose nearly 1% against the Australian dollar AUDJPY= and nearly 2% against the Korean won KRWJPY= with the mood.
+The yen rose nearly 1% against the Australian dollar and nearly 2% against the Korean won with the mood.

-“Risk aversion is likely to stay elevated with the U.S. the epicenter of COVID-19,” National Australia Bank analysts said in a note.
+“Risk aversion is likely to stay elevated with the U.S. the epicentre of COVID-19,” National Australia Bank analysts said in a note.

-The Singapore dollar SGD=D3 jumped briefly after the city-state's central bank eased policy, as expected, but emphasized stability rather than foreshadowing further easing.
+The Singapore dollar jumped briefly after the city-state’s central bank eased policy, as expected, but emphasised stability rather than foreshadowing further easing.

 The dollar’s modest gains on Monday barely recover a fraction of the ground it gave up last week, yet that slump followed a massive surge that leaves the U.S. currency still elevated.